 You will improve the quality of your review by adhering to the standards below.
 Using the approriate standard assures editors and reviewers that you have consciencously carried out your reveiw.

-Institutes of Medicine Standards for Systematic Reviews
+Institute of Medicine of the National Academies - Standards for Systematic Reviews

 The IOM standards promote objective, transparent, and scientifically valid systematic reviews.
 They address the entire systematic review process, from locating, screening, and selecting studies for the review, to synthesizing the findings (including meta-analysis) and assessing the overall quality of the body of evidence, to producing the final review report.